 In the mid-1960s the college expanded its mission to include vocational, technical and adult education.
 By the late 1960s San Antonio College became a comprehensive community college by expanding offerings in occupational and technical courses and by assuming the San Antonio Independent School District’s continuing education program.

 The name of the college district was changed to San Antonio Community College District in 1978 and in 1982 the district was renamed the Alamo Community College District.
-In 2009 trustees approved that the ACCD be referred to as Alamo Colleges to encompass all five colleges.
+In 2009 trustees approved that the ACCD be referred to as Alamo Colleges District to encompass all five colleges.

 In support of the mission of the Alamo Community College District, San Antonio College responds to Bexar County’s diverse community by providing high quality general education, liberal arts and sciences, career education, continuing education and developmental education.
 The college has an average semester enrollment of 21,000 credit students and an average annual enrollment of 16,000 other-than-credit students.
 San Antonio College is the largest single-campus community college in Texas and one of the largest in the United States.